7 years later...

 She resembled something like a bobcat, with golden tan fur over her whole body, covered with black stripes and spots throughout.
 Black fur lined the tops of her ears and came to a point.
 Across her face was a raw gash, still healing.
 As she held me down she kept her free hand behind her back.

 I looked around, trying to determine how she found me out and discovered a white puddle forming on the packed earth of the town square.
 Flecks of paint swirled about.
 I inspected my arms and found that the water had washed the paint from them.
 It was no doubt missing from the lower part of my face as well.

 Gasps echoed through the square as people of all different races saw me.
 Not one of them was a Treek, like me.

 "Scum like you were supposed to be killed off!" the Beastfolk woman said.
 Her words seethed with anger.

 My eyes went wide.
 I raised my clean hands as a sign of peace and tried to back away.

 "You don't get to walk away from this," she said.

 At that, she began to transform.
-She leaned forward and landed with her hands on the ground as muscles grew and realigned her limbs.
-Her fur changed to black and orange and she unleashed a thunderous growl.
+She rocked forward and landed with her hands on the ground as her muscles grew and her limbs realigned.
+Her fur darkened to black and orange as she unleashed a thunderous growl.
 I stood five and a half feet short in the middle of the town square, staring down a massive tiger.
 She roared, then spoke with jungle cat vocal cords, causing a thick purr to corrupt her words.
 "You're a monster!"